 The challenge is that web analytics programs can’t categorise the real source of the links we're sharing through social apps, text and email, so they’ll usually lump it into a ‘Direct traffic’ category for you by default (you could say these links should be classed as referrals though).
 Techopedia says:

 “In analysing traffic to The Atlantic, a web analytics firm dug into traffic that came without a referrer…they discovered that more than half of The Atlantic's social traffic came from untrackable sources, or dark social.”

 Basically, yes.
 I’ve tried to find some answers, and I’ve looked at many different articles which, in the main, seem to only half-cover the subject.
 In truth, there’s currently no reliable way to track 100% of dark social traffic.
 On the face of it, dark social threatens to have an impact on measuring your social media marketing efforts.
 How do you truly know how effective your posts have been on LinkedIn and the like?
-Beyond the native insights areas of social media sites and centralised recording in programs like Hubspot and ActOn, how can you ensure you're trying your best to capture any referrals which would otherwise fall into a dark social black hole?
+How good is your social media sceduler Beyond the native insights areas of social media sites and centralised recording in programs like Hubspot and ActOn, how can you ensure you're trying your best to capture any referrals which would otherwise fall into a dark social black hole?

 Digital marketing agency Montfort have published an article which is really helpful - here's their guidance, verbatim: